Should Vegans Eat Insects?

-Today’s young people, largely those in the age range 15-34, have determined this movement.
+Today’s young people, largely those in the age range 15-34, form the backbone of the veganism movement.
 There are three main reasons (that have both personal and global benefits) for following a vegan diet, and these are the following:

-What can also be noted is that the three main reasons for eating insects are exactly the same as those stated above.
-Let’s delve deeper.
+The three main reasons for eating insects are exactly the same as those stated above.
+So should vegans eat insects?

 Many young people choose to go vegan for health purposes due to the rising pressures from social media.
 Who can blame them?
 Veganism eliminates unhealthy substances found in dairy and meat from the diet, plus you can meet almost all your nutritional needs from plant-based foods (if you do your research).
 However B12, iron and protein require extra attention on a vegan diet and reaching adequate levels can be tricky depending on your geographical location.
 As a vegan of two years with a fairly large social media reach, I know I am speaking for many vegans when I say this.
 However, there is an erroneous belief that this deficiency is only prevalent to vegans and vegetarians.
 Indeed 40% of the population is already deficient in this nutrient.